 Please note, the following information provided in this brochure pertains only to a small portion of physical addresses within the City of Brighton.

 Brighton participates in the National Flood Insurance Program (NFIP) which means that federally subsidized flood insurance is available to everyone in the city, regardless of location and past damage.
 Basic homeowner's insurance does not cover damage from floods.
 Don't wait, you can act now to protect your property from flood damage.
 Because of Brighton's susceptibility to intense rainfall events, even areas outside of the mapped floodplain may experience flooding.
 Contact the NFIP, or call your insurance agent.

-All development in the Brighton floodplain requires a Floodplain Permit.
+All development in the Brighton floodplain requires a Floodplain Permit and is subject to the City of Brighton Floodplain Regulations.
 Development includes, but is not limited to, all new construction, filling, grading, and paving.
 Any development in the floodplain without a floodplain permit is illegal, and such activity should be reported to the Floodplain Administrator.